Thank you for sending your enquiry! One of our team members will contact you shortly.

 Introduction to LangGraph and Graph Concepts

-- Why use graphs for LLM applications: orchestration versus simple chains.
+- The rationale for using graphs in LLM applications: orchestration versus simple chains.

-- Hello LangGraph: building your first runnable graph.
+- Hello LangGraph: creating your first runnable graph.

 State Management and Prompt Chaining